slightlynybbled/libmathq15/readme.md

 # Future #

-I would like to see assembly-optimized code for the major functions (multiplication/division/addition) on:
+I would like to see assembly-optimized code AND full accuracy and test data for each function (multiplication/division/addition) on:

  * ~~Microchip 16-bit devices (PIC24 and dsPIC33)~~ completed
  * Microchip 8-bit devices (PIC18 and PIC16)